ULUdev/vim-install/README.md

 ## installation
 - `git clone` this repository and run the `install.sh`
 - if you want to update it clone the repository, go into that directory, open vim and do `:VimInstall`
+# .viminstall
+The `.viminstall` file is a file that gets sourced from vim-install if you run the `:VimInstall` command